microsoft/CameraTraps/api/batch_processing/integration/remote_desktop.md

 !
 Make sure you enable the AzCopy (currently in Preview) feature - it makes a big difference in download speed: on the top menu bar, go to "Preview" and check "Use AzCopy for Improved Blob Upload and Download."

-You should be able to browse the images in a blob storage container, and select folders to download to the VM.
+You should be able to browse the images in a blob storage container and select folders to download to the VM.